hasanmoudud/geocompr/main.md

-Table: (\#tab:census-desc)Description of Census data from 'Datensatzbeschreibung...xlsx' located in the downloaded file census.zip.
-The classes -1 and -9 refer to areas for which there is no data.
+Table: (\#tab:census-desc)Categories for each variable in Census data from 'Datensatzbeschreibung...xlsx' located in the downloaded file census.zip.

  class    Population    % female    Mean age    Household size
 -------  ------------  ----------  ----------  ----------------